What are you looking for?

 This tax applies to both freehold and leasehold properties – whether you’re buying outright or with a mortgage.

-You can find out more about LLT rates here.
+Find out more about LLT rates.

 On your purchase, searches are carried out at two stages: pre-exchange and pre-completion.